IGS/rnaseq-docker/README.md

 Keep in mind that this interface has only recently been developed and is still under active development.
 If you have any questions, comments, or suggestions feel free to send an e-mail to Shaun Adkins (sadkins@som.umaryland.edu)

+If you use Grotto in published research, please cite:

+> Shetty, A.C., Adkins, R.S., Chatterjee, A., McCracken, C.L., Hodges, T., Creasy, H.H., Giglio, M., Mahurkar, A. and White, O. 2019.
+CAVERN: Computational and visualization environment for RNA-seq analyses.
+Presented at the 69th Annual Meeting of the American Society of Human Genetics, Houston, Texas.

 ## Requirements

 The following tools are required in order to run Grotto;